animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 [The Dao: The Hack, The Soft Fork and The Hard Fork](https://www.cryptocompare.com/coins/guides/the-dao-the-hack-the-soft-fork-and-the-hard-fork/)
 [Storage Pointers in Solidity](https://blog.b9lab.com/storage-pointers-in-solidity-7dcfaa536089)

-# Week 5: Wallets And Moving Money
+# Wallets And Moving Money

 ## Cryptocurrency